Anthurium hookeri grows on top of other plants and even trees in the tropical jungles from where they originate.

 Likewise, you do not want dryness around the plant, for it invites crispy brown foliage and droopy appearing plant.

-Getting a humidifier is a must in such situations, or you can simply group your house plants together to create a mini biome.
+A humidifier is necessary for such situations, or you can simply group your house plants to create a mini biome.

 If possible, mist the plant regularly using spray bottles, ensuring no water droplets remain on the leaves for a long time as they harbor pests and diseases.